 When you invest in valuable items, it’s easy to overlook the hidden fees.

 Buying a house certainly requires property tax and insurance payments, but you may quickly discover hidden fees in your investment—such as home repair and maintenance costs—of which you were never aware nor did you expect.

 Purchasing a car results in a similar scenario, in that taxes and insurance are rarely the only expenses.
 Repair, cleaning, maintenance, and miscellaneous fees can catch you off guard.

 You’ll soon realize that it’s more expensive than you ever thought to manage these assets.
 The same is true with investment accounts.

 At Betterment, we think all investment accounts should be clearly and transparently priced, without any hidden fees.

-Now, we can help you discover where you’re paying high advisory or hidden fund fees across all of your investments.
+Now, we can help you discover if you’re paying high advisory or hidden fund fees across all of your investments.

-Here’s a deeper dive of the types of fees that you may encounter in your investments with outside fund providers.
+Here’s a deeper dive into the types of fees you may encounter in your investments with outside fund providers.